MarcoWorms/learn.js/README.md

   console.log(z) // z is not defined (undefined)
 }

-//  someFunc cant aceess z because only otherFunc can.
-But now lets make an example where it works:
+// someFunc cant aceess "z" because only otherFunc can.
+But now lets make
+// an example where it works:

 let a = 1
 let somefunc = () => {